History has shown us that the effects of global shocks tend to linger years after the event has faded from memory.

-As organisations attempt to ride out the Covid storm over the next couple of months, they should be asking these and more questions: How can we deliver more value to our customers?
+As organisations think of new ways they can ride out the continuing Covid storm, they should be asking these and more questions: How can we deliver more value to our customers?
 What are the tools that can help employees communicate and collaborate efficiently while working remotely?
 How can we interview, recruit and train employees on the job remotely?
 What are the tools we can use to fill skills gaps internally?
 How can we secure the data of clients?
 How can we take care of the wellbeing of employees?

 Their responses to these questions will determine whether their organisations will stay relevant in a fast-changing world.